 Bamba Marha (2 Haris köz, 6 Október 6. utca, 3 Deák Ferenc tér or 46 Andrássy út)

 Speaking of great burgers, “Booby Cow” was recently ranked 5th best in Europe!

 Right inside the renovated Hold utca market hall with big portions of traditional Hungarian and Jewish food.
 They usually post photos of their lunch menu deals on their Facebook page.

 Karaván (18 Kazinczy utca, 1075)

-You know you have to try the lángos burger (a very traditional Hungarian food revamped) and the chimney cake made over embers (another of the great Hungarian desserts) when they call the place the “street food caravan”.
+You know you have to try the lángos burger (a very traditional Hungarian food in Budapest) and the chimney cake made over embers (another of the great Hungarian desserts) when they call the place the “street food caravan”.
 A stone’s throw from Maverick City Lodge and Szimpla, this street food court is a long-time favorite with locals and visitors.

 Bors GasztoBár (10 Kazinczy utca, 1075)

-Quality street food with an original touch – great soups and sandwitches, also known for its inventive desserts.
+High quality street food with an original touch – great soups and sandwitches, also known for its inventive desserts.